nats-io/nats-architecture-and-design/adr/ADR-37.md

 When a disconnect event is received, client should:

-- Reset the heartbeat timer.
 - Pause the heartbeat timer.
+- Stop publishing new pull requests.

 When a reconnect event is received, client should:

-- Resume the heartbeat timer.
+- Reset the heartbeat timer.
-- Check if consumer exists (fetch consumer info).
-If consumer is not available, terminate `Consume()` execution with error.
-This operation may have to be retried several times as JetStream may not be immediately available.
 - Publish a new pull request.

+Clients should never terminate the `Consume()` call on disconnect and reconnect events and should not check if consumer is still available after reconnect.

 ###### Message processing algorithm